mojontwins/indev-modloader/reference.md

     }
 ```

+# World generation

+## Level Themes

+Vanilla Indev offers four level themes: normal, hell, paradise and woods, which define some basic properties of level generation.
+With ModLoader you can easily add your own themes to the menu, with their own properties.

+To better understand how themes work, a basic explanation of how the level generator works is needed:

 # Full example: Clay stuff

 We'll try and add a new mod which adds clay, means of getting clay, buckets you can fill with water and drop elsewhere, a new tile entity to make clay with sand/dirt, water, and time, etc.